heyhusen/heyhusen/content/about/_index.md

 in back-end and front-end development.

-I'm currently focusing on Node, Express, Fastify, Nest, PostgreSQL, Redis, Vue, Svelte, Hugo, and TailwindCSS/WindiCSS.
+I'm currently focusing on Node, Express, Fastify, Nest, PostgreSQL, Redis, Vue, Svelte, Hugo, and TailwindCSS.